Course Code: GES406

 Katherine Squires Pang, J.D., LL.M., M.Ed has practiced law with since 1983.
 She has served as an adjunct faculty member in the Graduate School of Management at the University of Texas, Dallas, and has been an adjunct faculty member of many universities, including New York University and the University of California, Irvine.
 She received her B.A. in 1980 from Clark University, her J.D. from the University of Dayton Law School in 1982, her LL.M in Taxation from Georgetown University Law School in 1983, and her M.Ed from the University of Texas in 2001.

 Jerry L. Partridge is a Certified Project Management Professional with experience as a project and program manager for a major retail organization.
 He is a certified instructor for IBM project management courses and hosts university seminars for project managers seeking certification.
 He has worked extensively with the Project Management Institute, previously leading a team that developed a practice standard for Earned Value Management Systems and volunteering as a subject matter expert for an update to the Project Management Body of Knowledge (PMBOK).
 Partridge holds a Master of Business Administration from Central Michigan University and a Bachelor of Science from Texas A&M University.

-Students should have basic keyboarding and computer skills, be comfortable navigating the Internet and using e-mail, and have an understanding of a word-processing program (such as Word).
+You should have basic keyboarding and computer skills, be comfortable navigating the Internet and using e-mail, and have an understanding of a word-processing program (such as Word).
 This course is intended for anyone interested in developing their management skills.